mariannepaulson/cmpe202/lab1/README.md

+#cmpe202 - LAB1

+#part 1 - gumball-java-typical

+I added 3 instance variables to the GumballMachine class to satisfy the requirement for each Gumball Machine:

+- price
+- an array to hold accepted coins
+- a placeholder to store the value of inserted coins

+I then added logic to the insert coin method and turn crank method.

+I also added some tests for each Gumball Machine in main.

+#part 2 - gumball-java-pattern

 By using the state pattern, we allow the gumball machine to change its behavior when its internal state changes.

-1) Based on a new requirement, I added one additional state:
+I added one additional state to the existing set of states:

 NoCoinState
 HasInSufficientCoinState	//new state